 Series 2013 - The Series 2013 bonds are secured by a senior lien upon and pledge of the net receipts of the Authority and are on parity with all other parity indebtedness.
-In addition to the provisions above, these bonds include the following additional requirements: (1) a provision for interest rate adjustment upon determination of taxability equal to 0.825% per-annum + 1-month LIBOR, (2) a provision for interest rate adjustment upon determination of non-bank qualified status equal to 1.096% per-annum + 79%(1-month LIBOR), (3) a provision for rate calculation should 1-month LIBOR not be ascertainable equal to the prime rate minus 2.5%, and (4) a provision for rate adjustment from and after an event of default until remedied or otherwise waived equal to the greater of the prime rate plus 2%, or 6%.
+In addition to the provisions above, a provision for rate adjustment from and after an event of default until remedied or otherwise waived equal to the greater of the prime rate plus 2%, or 6%.

-The Authority is also required to annually file a compliance certificate containing the following provisions: (1) debt service coverage ratio for all debt (parity, subordinate, and non-pledge) at least 105%, (2) funded debt to unrestricted net position must not exceed 60%, (3) days cash on hand of at least 90 days, and (4) a no default certification.
+The Authority is also required to annually file a compliance certificate containing the following provisions: (1) debt service coverage ratio for all debt (parity, subordinate, and non-pledge) at least 105%, and (2) a no default certification.

 Series 2014 - The Series 2014 bonds are secured by a junior lien upon and pledge of the net receipts of the Authority.
 As additional security for these bonds the Authority executed and delivered a deed of trust on the site of the NC International Terminal project to secure the Authority's obligations.
-In addition to the provisions above, these bonds include the following additional requirements: (1) a provision for interest rate adjustment upon determination of taxability equal to 0.80% per-annum + 1-month LIBOR, (2) a provision for interest rate adjustment upon determination of non-bank qualified status equal to 1.062% per-annum + 79%(1-month LIBOR), (3) a provision for rate calculation should 1-month LIBOR not be ascertainable equal to the prime rate minus 2.5%, and (4) a provision for rate adjustment from and after an event of default until remedied or otherwise waived equal to the greater of the prime rate plus 2%, or 6%.
+In addition to the provisions above, a provision for rate adjustment from and after an event of default until remedied or otherwise waived equal to the greater of the prime rate plus 2%, or 6%.
 The required annual filing from the Series 2013 bonds apply to Series 2014 as well.